AlvaroRodriguezDelRio/Curta_metagenomics/README.md

 mkdir logs
 ```

-The only thing you need to modify in your scripts is:
+The only thing you need to modify in your `.sh` scripts is:
 - The number of samples to run by changing the ```#SBATCH --array=1-X``` line , being X the number of samples you have
 - The formatting of your sample names, in the declaration of the `file2` and `name` variables.